ksu-is/hangman-scoreboard/projectroadmap.md

 8. Run code to ensure scoreboard is working [✔]

-9. If time permits, edit code to add sound effects [  ]
+9. If time permits, edit code to add sound effects [Removed]

 10. Schedule presentation time [✔]